DavidCodina/Learnable-Git-Course/README.md

 2nd edit by Jon Doe.

-3rd edit by Jone Doe.
+3rd edit by Jon Doe.

+4th edit by Jon Doe.